Świętopełk I of Pomerania

 Along with his father he was most likely expelled from Pomerania around 1106 by rivals.
-After Bolesław III Krzywousty defeated Pomeranian dukes at the Battle of Nakło (whose forces, according to Gallus Anonymus numbered thirty thousand), he gave Swietopelk Nakło, and other grods (Slavic settlements) on the river Noteć as a fief.
+After Bolesław III Krzywousty defeated Pomeranian dukes at the Battle of Nakło (whose forces, according to Gallus Anonymus numbered thirty thousand), he gave Świętopełk Nakło, and other grods (Slavic settlements) on the river Noteć as a fief.

-After Swietopelk tried to carry out foreign policy without approval of the Polish ruler in 1112, Krzywousty invaded his lands.
-After a three-month siege of Nakło (according to Gallus, from September 29 until December 25), he forced Swietopelk to submit.
-Swietopelk had to pay a tribute to the Polish duke and gave his son (name unknown) as a hostage.
-In 1113, Swietopelk once again rebelled against Polish rule and Bolesław once again invaded, taking Wyszogród and Nakło.
+After Świętopełk tried to carry out foreign policy without approval of the Polish ruler in 1112, Krzywousty invaded his lands.
+After a three-month siege of Nakło (according to Gallus, from September 29 until December 25), he forced Świętopełk to submit. Świętopełk had to pay a tribute to the Polish duke and gave his son (name unknown) as a hostage.
+In 1113, Świętopełk once again rebelled against Polish rule and Bolesław once again invaded, taking Wyszogród and Nakło.

 Little is known of his later life.
-In 1119, Krzywousty defeated two unnamed Pomeranian dukes, taking one prisoner and banishing the other.
-It is possible that one of them was Swietopelk.
+In 1119, Krzywousty defeated two unnamed Pomeranian dukes, taking one prisoner and banishing the other. Świętopełk may have been one of the two.

-According to later chronicles of Jan Długosz and Kantzow, in 1121, a Duke "Odrzanski" ("of the Oder") named Swietopelk died.
+According to later chronicles of Jan Długosz and Kantzow, in 1121, a Duke "Odrzanski" ("of the Oder") named Świętopełk died.
 Some historians have interpreted this to have been the same Swietopolk, son of Świętobór.
 However, others consider the "Odrzanski" Swietopolk to have been a different person, Duke of the Chyżans (Kcynians), whose lands were invaded in 1121 by the Saxon prince Lothar of Supplinburg.

-Swietopelk had several sons, one of whom served as a hostage at the court of Bolesław Krzywousty.
+Świętopełk had several sons, one of whom served as a hostage at the court of Bolesław Krzywousty.
 It is possible that this unnamed son was the father of Sobieslaw I, Duke of Pomerania, founder of the Samborides dynasty.